filipsnastins/tomodachi-testcontainers/docs/recipes/testing-databases.md

 Autotests must give confidence that the application will work in the production environment, so development/test/production [environment parity](https://12factor.net/dev-prod-parity) is crucial for reliable automated testing.

-!!! success "Use production-like database in tests"
+!!! success "Use production-like database in tests."

     Whether your application uses a relational or NoSQL database, use the same database technology, version, and configuration in automated tests as in your production environment.